Here you will find other useful materials and information.

 COMMUNITY DEVELOPMENT ASSISTANCE

-The programs funding these projects include the Community Development Block Grant Program through the Governor’s Office for Local Development, the Economic Development Administration, U.S. Department of Agriculture Rural Development, Delta Regional Authority, Kentucky Infrastructure Authority, and other local investments.
+The programs funding these projects include the Community Development Block Grant Program through the Kentucky Department for Local Development, the Economic Development Administration, U.S. Department of Agriculture Rural Development, Delta Regional Authority, Kentucky Infrastructure Authority, and other local investments.

 JOINT FUNDING ADMINISTRATION